Online Teaching and Learning

 Creating Connections with Students Online

-This workshop discusses proven ways of creating meaningful interaction with the remote instructor.
+The workshop linked below discusses proven ways of creating meaningful interaction with the remote instructor.
 A few examples: include clever introductions of yourself, humanize your course, provide weekly overviews, personalize content, utilize cooperative learning, enable real-time communication, incentivize learning with rewards, and emphasize a bottom line.

 Ley, K., & Gannon-Cook, R. (2014).
 Learner-valued interactions: research into practice.
 Quarterly Review Of Distance Education, (1), 23.